For my husband, a breakfast skillet is the ultimate way to start the day.

 While it may seem complicated, this is actually one of the easiest recipes you could ever cook.
+Even easier than a simply prepared omelet.
 It all comes together in one skillet, and it’s full of tastes and textures.

 Finally, you add in the eggs, and boom: it’s time for the morning to kick off, and it’s time for you to get excited for your day.
 It’s anything but boring, yet the steps and ingredients required to put it together are super simple.